๐Ÿ“‹

 4. Event Timing

-When your party falls relative to a meal changes how hungry guests arrive:
+Where the party falls relative to a meal sets how hungry guests arrive:

-• Dinner party (6-9pm): Standard or slightly more.
+• Dinner party (6-9pm): full portions or slightly more.
 Evening hunger is reliable.

 The Right Way to Calculate Total Quantities